apache/calcite-avatica-go/README.md

 The `location` will be set as the location of unserialized `time.Time` values.
 It must be a valid timezone.
 If you want to use the local timezone, use `Local`.
 By default, this is set to `UTC`.

+#### maxRowsTotal

+The `maxRowsTotal` parameter sets the maximum number of rows to return for a given query.
+By default, this is set to `-1`, so that there is no limit on the number of rows returned.

-#### maxRowCount
+#### frameMaxSize

-The `maxRowCount` sets the number of rows to fetch from the avatica server.
-Setting a high number causes avatica to return a large number of rows and setting a low number will cause avatica to return a small amount of rows and fetch more from the server if required.
-By default, this is set to `100`.
+The `frameMaxSize` parameter sets the maximum number of rows to return in a frame.
+Depending on the number of rows returned and subject to the limits of `maxRowsTotal`, a query result set can contain rows in multiple frames.
+These additional frames are then fetched on a as-needed basis. `frameMaxSize` allows you to control the number of rows in each frame to suit your application's performance profile.
+By default this is set to `-1`, so that there is no limit on the number of rows in a frame.

 ### time.Time support